tniessen/node-pqclean/README.md

 You can read more about npm config variables [here](https://docs.npmjs.com/cli/v8/using-npm/config).

+### Building for the web (Deno, browsers, etc.)

+Clone the repository and run `npm run build-wasm && npm run build-web`.
+This will produce the web distribution in `web/dist`.

 ## Key-centric API

 This is the recommended API.
+It is available in Node.js (both through the native backend and through the WebAssembly backend) and in the web implementation, which can be used in Deno and modern browsers.

 ### Example

-PQClean provides a consistent API for key encapsulation mechanisms.
-The Node.js bindings expose this through the `kem` namespace.
+PQClean provides a consistent API for key encapsulation mechanisms, which is exposed through the `kem` namespace.

 ```javascript
 const PQClean = require('pqclean');